Code-Institute-Submissions/eleventh-embodiment/README.md

 ### Content

-- All content was provided by the site owner, however it was borrowed from the following websites:\
+- All content was provided by the site owner, however it was borrowed from the following websites:
-   (Permissions were not obtained to use this content.
-This content will only be used for the purpose of this project and will be replaced before the site will be in use.)\

   [The Full Circle Yoga School](https://www.fullcircleyogaschool.com/key-west-kundalini-retreat)\
   [Holistic Nebrasca](https://www.holisticnebraska.com/kundalini-yoga.html)\
   [Roaming Yoga](http://web.archive.org/web/20201030022809/https://www.roamingyogava.com/about)\
   [Mistyc Yogini](https://mysticyogini.wordpress.com/tag/eleventh-embodiment/)\
   [Command Your Power](https://www.commandyourpower.com/blog/the-3-pillars-of-power)\
-  [Abhyantara Yoga](https://www.abhyantarayoga.com/about-teachers.php) - this website has the same text used in "My Story" section of the "Home" page.However, it is text written about Ana, the site owner, for the purpose of a yoga course she led in India\
+  [Abhyantara Yoga](https://www.abhyantarayoga.com/about-teachers.php) - this website has the same text used in "My Story" section of the "Home" page.
+However, it is text written about Ana, the site owner, for the purpose of a yoga course she led in India\
   [Mind Body Green](http://web.archive.org/web/20201107231301/https://www.mindbodygreen.com/articles/kundalini-yoga-101-everything-you-wanted-to-know)\
   [The Wilde Grace Collective](https://www.thewildgracecollective.com/reiki)\
   [Shamanic Breathwork - Breathing to heal](https://www.nafas.life/blog/shamanic-breathwork-breathing-to-heal)\